Panzanella is a rustic Italian bread salad. Simple ingredients are combined in a classic Italian fashion to create something extraordinary.

 Vinegar

-There’s no hard rule about vinegar, and you can use white wine vinegar, red wine vinegar, apple cider vinegar, and balsamic vinegar.
+There is no hard rule about vinegar; you can use white wine vinegar, red wine vinegar, apple cider vinegar, or balsamic vinegar.

 Salt and Pepper

-Season Panzanella with a good pinch of sea salt (or kosher salt) and a few twists of freshly ground black pepper.
+Season Panzanella with a good pinch of sea salt and a few twists of freshly ground black pepper.

 Ingredients that are not in Panzanella but you can add if you like

-Authentic Panzanella salad contains no garlic, homemade croutons, dijon mustard, capers, fresh mozzarella, parmesan, or any other type of cheese, red or yellow bell pepper, chicken, or shrimp.
+Authentic Panzanella salad contains none of the following ingredients: garlic, homemade croutons, dijon mustard, capers, fresh mozzarella, parmesan, or any other type of cheese, red or yellow bell pepper, chicken, or shrimp.

 Break the stale bread into big chunks and add them to a bowl.
 Cover them with water and two tablespoons of vinegar.

 Soak until the bread becomes soft.
-It can take 5 to 30 minutes for the bread to soften up, depending on how dry it is and the type of bread.
+Depending on how dry it is and the type of bread, it can take 5 to 15 minutes for the bread to soften.

 Tip: If you don’t have stale bread, you can dry fresh bread in the oven.
-Bake it on a baking sheet for 15 to 30 minutes at a low temperature (210˚F or 100˚C).
+Bake it on a baking sheet for 15 to 30 minutes at a low temperature (210˚F or 100˚C), then soak it in water.

-Cut the cucumber half lengthwise, then cut each half into thin slices.
+Cut the cucumber half lengthwise, then into thin slices.

 Next, cut the red onion in half, peel it, then cut it into thin slices.

-Finally, dice the tomatoes into bite-size pieces.
+Finally, cut the tomatoes into wedges.
 Don’t discard the tomato juice.

 Tip: there’s no need to whisk the condiments into a vinaigrette.
 That’s not customary in a classic Panzanella salad.